opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 This strongly shrinks the dataset size.

-This trims away junk, typos in the dataset.But you have to be careful, as some of teh low-frequency stuff can be meainingful:
+This trims away junk, typos in the dataset.
+But you have to be careful, as some of the low-frequency stuff can be meainingful:

 They can be
 * Geographical place names, used only a few times.